grodri/markstat/docs/stata-r-tabs.md

 </script>
 ```

-I just lifted these two fragments from a course page, where they have
+I just lifted these two fragments from a course page, where they have been
-been in use for a long time.
-The only change is the use of `stata` and
+in use for a long time.
-`r` classes here.
 These bits can be saved in separate files and injected
 using `.include`.
 This is all you need for the tabs to work.

 Text